Kikunosuke Toya

 Kikunosuke Toya (戸谷 菊之介, Toya Kikunosuke) is a Japanese voice actor affiliated with Sony Music Artists.
 After spending some time doing comedy, drama, and piano as a high school student, he won the Special Award at Sony Music Artists' 6th Anistoteles' audition in 2017, and he made his debut in 2022 as Denji, the main character of the anime Chainsaw Man.
-He has starred as Akira Kiyose in Sony Music Entertainment Japan's UniteUp! project, Donny in Four Knights of the Apocalypse, Mikoto Yuzuki in The Yuzuki Family's Four Sons, and Fubuki in The Elusive Samurai.
+He has starred as Akira Kiyose in Sony Music Entertainment Japan's UniteUp! project, Donny in Four Knights of the Apocalypse, Shohei Usami in The Fragrant Flower Blooms with Dignity, Mikoto Yuzuki in The Yuzuki Family's Four Sons, and Fubuki in The Elusive Samurai.
 In 2024, he won the Best New Actor Award at the 18th Seiyu Awards.

 Early life

 Toya, born on November 30, 1998, is a native of Tokyo and of Kanagawa Prefecture.
 Toya has an older brother and older sister.
 As a young child, he lived for years in Thailand due to his parents' work.
 He began playing the piano at the age of three, and he was invited to accompany a chorus competition while in junior high school due to his skills and once unsuccessfully auditioned to play jazz piano for a school club.
 While in high school, he posted covers on YouTube and Nico Nico Douga, was the keyboardist of an all-male Princess Princess cover band, and was part of a volunteer comedy group who performed at school festivals and graduation parties.